 Students may request a specific housing assignment based on their interests, academic needs or other aspects of their identity.
 Students should indicate their choices on the Residence Hall Agreement.
 Assignments are based on room availability, and some frequently asked questions specific to these communities are included below.
 Please visit our Frequently Asked Questions for more information regarding residential life as a whole.

-The Health Innovation Living-Learning Community is located on the third floor of Residence Hall B.
+The First-Year Living-Learning Community is located on the first floor of Eddy Hall.

-Yes, students accepted into the Health Innovation Living-Learning Community may share a room with any student of their same sex who is also accepted into the Health Innovation Living-Learning Community.
-Roommate selection will occur during the in-person housing lottery for this community.
+Yes, students accepted into the First-Year Living-Learning Community may share a room with any student of their same sex who is also accepted into the Living-Learning Community.
+Students may indicate roommate preferences through the application process.

 Gender Inclusive Housing—which is now available in Chapman Hall, Waldo Hall and Residence Hall B—refers to rooms where people of any sex or gender identity can live together.
 This housing option helps create an environment that acknowledges, respects, and appreciates the diversity of our student body.
 Students may choose to live in Gender Inclusive Housing because they identify as transgender, they do not wish to be identified by any sex or gender identity, or they prefer to live with a roommate of a different sex or gender identity.
 Like all other on-campus housing options at Adelphi University, students are discouraged from living with their current partner regardless of sexual orientation.Applications for Fall 2017 are due by Friday, April 7, at 4:30 p.m.